Elevation (song)

 "Elevation" is a song by Irish rock band U2.
 It is the third track on their tenth studio album, All That You Can't Leave Behind (2000), and was released as the album's third single on 25 June 2001.
 The song became the band's 16th number-one single in their native Ireland and their second number one in the Netherlands.
-It also topped the charts in Canada and reached the top 10 in Australia, Denmark, Finland, Italy, Norway, Scotland, Spain, and on the UK Singles Chart.
+It also topped the Canadian Singles Chart and reached the top 10 in Australia, Denmark, Finland, Italy, Norway, Spain, and the United Kingdom.
 A different mix of the song, entitled the "Tomb Raider mix", was included on the soundtrack of the 2001 film Lara Croft: Tomb Raider.
 In 2002, "Elevation" won the Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 44th Annual Grammy Awards ceremony.
 The song lent its namesake to the band's 2001 Elevation Tour.

 Writing and composition

 Adam [Clayton] came into his own on "Elevation" because he is the hip-hop man in the band and there is a real hip-hop attitude in the rhythm section.